nyberry/nyberrysite/games/sumfing/sumfing.md

 ---
 layout: layout.html
 title: Sumfing
 description: A simple yet challenging number game.
 Can you arrange the tiles to solve the sum?
+Nothing to do with medicine!
 image: /games/sumfing/assets/images/demoImage.png
 order: 399
 ---